Buying A Bodyboard

 Nose to Wide Point

-This is the distance from the nose to the board’s widest point, yep - you’re catching on quick.
-It determines the overall shape and template of your bodyboard.
+This is the distance from the nose to the board’s widest point - it determines the overall shape and template of your board.
 A higher wide point creates more surface area around the nose and offers more stability if you ride prone.
-This is because you drive and maneuver from this section.
 A lower wide point narrows this area which increases maneuverability.
-A low wide point is commonly preferred for drop knee riding as the DK rider can drive with their knee on the widest point of the board at the rail edge.
+A low wide point is commonly preferred for drop knee riding, as the DK rider can drive with their knee on the widest point of the board at the rail edge.

 The most important element of bodyboard shape is the length.
 You must get this right.
 If it’s too big you won’t be able to control the board or paddle out very effectively.
 Your knees will hit the tail while pumping with your fins.
 A board that is too short in size simply won’t offer enough flotation.
 This will slow up your riding and make it difficult to catch waves.

 Simply follow this golden rule.
 If you’re generally going to ride really small waves choose a bigger board size with extra flotation.
 Alternatively, if you’re seeking huge waves a smaller board will work much more effectively, you’ll have more of your body in the water which increases control.